Home » Directory of Literary Agents – USA Literary Agents

 Biography

 Jonah Straus is a literary agent with Straus Literary.
 He got his start in the warehouse at Atrium Publishers Group, an independent book distributor in Northern California, and went on to hold positions in production, editorial, sales, and marketing at several publishers in the San Francisco area.
 He moved to New York in 2005, where he worked in marketing for arts and literary programs, including the Selected Shorts NPR reading series at Symphony Space.
 He established Straus Literary in 2007, and moved the agency back to San Francisco in 2013 while maintaining a regular presence in New York.
+He has appeared at numerous writing conferences, including Community of Writers in Olympic Valley, the Mendocino Coast WritersÕ Conference, the Guadalajara International Book Fair, and Muse and the Marketplace.

 Notes